-Published by WHO is WHO in RAK · Ras Al Khaimah, UAE
+Published by WHO is WHO in RAKRas Al Khaimah, UAE

-RAKEZ is the official free-zone and economic-zone authority of the emirate of Ras Al Khaimah.
+The Ras Al Khaimah Economic Zone is the official free-zone and economic-zone authority of the emirate of Ras Al Khaimah.
 Founded in 2017 from the merger of RAK FTZ and RAKIA, it now licenses and houses more than 30,000 companies across more than 50 industries — making it one of the largest free zones in the UAE by client count.

 RAKEZ operates five specialised zones across the emirate, each tailored to a specific business activity profile.
 A single licence application can be matched to the most appropriate zone.